abbie-bola/music_genre_classification/README.md

 1. Multilayer Perceptron (MLP)
 2. Convoluted Neural Network (CNN)
 3. Reoccurent Neural Network - Long Short Term Memory (RNN-LSTM) Network

+### See `jupyter_notebooks` for the results shown when the codes are run
+    + my interpretations of the plotted graphs.
+    + features I implemented/explored on my own, in addition to what was taught in the tutorial.